ucr-hpcc/ucr-hpcc.github.io/content/en/News/alerts.md

 **Update 1:** Facilities was unable to complete the job in their time allotted for today, and will continue work tomorrow the morning (May 9th).

-**Update 2:** While performing the repair, facilities identified a leak which needs to be patched before refilling the refrigerant, otherwise any refrigerant would immeditally escape.
-This repair is slated to start the morning of the 10th.
+**Update 2:** While performing the repair, facilities identified a leak which needs to be patched before refilling the refrigerant, otherwise any refrigerant would immediately escape.
+The ETA for this repair, as given to us by facilities, is May 10th.

 ## Standard Operating Procedures